yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 # GitHub Table of Contents

 ## /R/ and /Python/
 These folders contain the Jupyter notebooks.
 The notebooks contain notes to complement the slide presentation, along with executable code to implement the analyses we discuss.
 This is also the place where you will extend the analyses in hands-on exercises.
-The ``R`` and ``Python`` folders are effectively mirror copies of another for the respective languages.
+The ``R`` and ``Python`` folders are effectively mirror copies of one another for the respective languages.

 ## Data
 1. El Nino time series